 If you're an undergraduate interested in adding an international element to your education, consider study abroad.
-No matter what your college or major, you can take advantage to bester, winter, or summer course offerings in a wide variety the sand countries.
-The Center for International Studies (CTIS) as you to be the world, enrich variational in expension, and hance you inderstability of the sand cays.
+No matter what your college or major, you can take advantage of semester, winter, or summer course offerings in a wide variety of disciplines and countries.
+The Center for International Studies (CFIS) invites you to explore the world, enrich your academic experience, and enhance your understanding of other peoples, places, and ways of life.

 Interested in spending a semester abroad?
-Fall semester locations include London, Paris, and Granada (Spain); spring semester locations include Costa Rica, London, Paris, Siena (Italy), Bayreuth (Germany), and Granada.
-Semester programs are directed by an onsite coordinator, and courses are taught by local faculty.
+Fall semester locations include London, Paris, and Granada (Spain); spring semester locations include Costa Rica, London, Paris, Siena (Italy), and Granada.
+Semester programs are directed by an on-site coordinator, and courses are taught by local faculty.
 Except for foreign language courses and programs, courses are taught in English, and students earn regular UD academic credit applicable toward graduation and fulfilling academic requirements as specified.
-If you are already proficient in French, German, Italian, or Spanish, you can take advantage of language-based programs (Paris, Bayreuth, Costa Rica, Siena, and Granada) offered through the Department of Foreign Languages and Literatures.
+If you are already proficient in French, Italian, or Spanish, you can take advantage of language-based programs (Paris, Siena, Costa Rica, and Granada) offered through the Department of Foreign Languages and Literatures.